 The Brandeis International Business School is global in scope, intimate in scale, and intellectually rigorous.
 It provides a transformational education to a widely diverse student body, preparing them to take up leadership positions in corporations and public institutions in the rapidly changing global economy.
-Nearly 500 students from 70 countries study at the school and learning is much enriched by the breadth of experience they bring to the classroom.
+400 students from 70 countries study at the school and learning is much enriched by the breadth of experience they bring to the classroom.

 The school's three academic core disciplines – business, economics, and finance – are taught in the context of the global economy and address the complex challenges decision-makers face as they work in cross-border and cross-cultural business environments.
 They each embody the academic rigor that is expected of a Brandeis education and differentiates the International Business School from others that are more narrowly management-focused.
 An increasing emphasis on innovation and entrepreneurship at the school also offers graduates tools to take advantage of new opportunities in emerging technology-driven sectors.